-Applicants with a Bachelor's degree who meet the academic CGPA requirement with a Bachelor Degree but do not have any of the additional requirements may qualify for entry to the MBA program after completion of the MBA Foundation courses.
+Applicants who meet the academic CGPA requirement with a Bachelor Degree but do not have any of the additional requirements may qualify for entry to the MBA program after completion of the MBA Foundation courses.
 They must earn a grade of B (GPA 3.0) or better on each Foundation course in order to continue into the MBA program.